What is FOMO?

 In order to minimize the effect of the FOMO, you can take a couple of steps.
 The first step to minimizing the FOMO effect is in detecting that greater social media engagement can lead to us feeling worse about ourselves, not better.
 Once you come to realize that, follow these steps to minimize the effect of it:

-2. Keep a journal: Don’t post your happy and fun moment on social media.
+Don’t post your happy and fun moments on social media.
 Rather, keep it memorized in your journal.

 Create a free account